Percona-Lab/tokumx2_to_psmdb3_migration/ZeroDowntimeMigration.md

     ```

 2. Now that our dormant backup of the live image is recovered and accessible,
-   we can capture the max applied GTID or the last operation that was recorded
+   we can capture the max applied GTID.
+This is the last operation that was
-   in the live image before backup.
-This will allow us to start the catchup
+   recorded in the live image before backup.
+This will allow us to start the
-   phase at the exact point-in-time following the creation of the hot backup
+   catchup phase at the exact point-in-time following the creation of the hot
-   image.
+   backup image.

     Use the
     [`max_applied_gtid.js`](https://github.com/dbpercona/tokumx2_to_psmdb3_migration/blob/master/max_applied_gtid.js)